 When a student has completed all the assessments for a unit then the assessment team will give a grade for the unit.
 This is given simply according to the highest level for which the student is judged to have met all the criteria.
 Therefore:

-- To achieve a Pass, a student must have satisfied all the Pass criteria for the learning outcomes, showing coverage of the unit content and therefore attainment at Level 4 or 5 of the national framework.
+- To achieve a Pass, a student must have satisfied all the Pass criteria for the learning outcomes, showing coverage of the unit content and therefore attainment at Level 5 of the national framework.

 - To achieve a Merit, a student must have satisfied all the Merit criteria (and therefore the Pass criteria) through high performance in each learning outcome.